Spatial Context Theory

 Open Source

-The core context layer is open source.
+The theory and research are open source.
 MIT License.

 Spatial Context Theory - is all you need.